bem/bh/README.md

 ### jsCls

 The name of additional class for nodes with `js`.
-By default — `i-bem`.
-If you set the `false` value, the additional class will not add.
+Default value is `i-bem`.
+If you set the `false` value, the additional class will not be added.

 ```javascript
 bh.setOptions({ jsCls: false });